Stylistic Piano Playing

 Do five lessons adequate to boost One's skill?

-In my professional opinion, No. The piano lesson is a commitment to the lesson itself and continuous practice at home.
-For beginners, a significant development in piano playing is usually seen/felt after completing approx. 20 lessons.
-That's about a 4-to-6-month range for a weekly lesson.
-It takes time for the muscles and brain to form a new ability.
-Therefore, taking a short period (less than one year) of any musical instrument lessons is ineffective.
+In my professional opinion, the answer is no. A piano lesson requires commitment, not only to attending the lesson itself but also to continuous practice at home.
+For beginners, significant progress in piano playing is typically observed after completing approximately 20 to 25 lessons, which usually spans a 4 to 6-month period with weekly lessons.
+Developing a new skill takes time for both the muscles and the brain.
+As a result, taking lessons for less than one year on any musical instrument is generally ineffective.

 Do I need a keyboard or piano at home?

-Yes, otherwise, how will you (or your kid) practice?
-Piano training will only succeed with continuous practice at home.
-I recommend 3+ hours of piano playing exposure in a week.
+Yes, otherwise, how will you or your child practice?
+Piano training will only succeed with consistent practice at home.
+I recommend at least 2 hours of piano exposure each week.

 FAQ (from a parent): what do we expect after the piano lesson stops?
 Does the skill fade away quickly?

-This question focused on a graduating high school student leaving home for college who may never retake a piano lesson.
+This question focuses on a graduating high school student leaving home for college who may never take another piano lesson.

-I teach music theory as a concept, and students are reminded of the theory they have learned with each subsequent lesson.
-I have developed a teaching method that explains how a theory is directly applied, such as teaching transposition (how to play in different keys) and teaching practical ways to find a chord or a scale.
-My target is to transform a music student into an amateur musician after they complete as fast as three years of continuous piano training with me.
-Understanding a chord playing correctly and applying music theory independently will last for a long time, even after the piano lesson is discontinued (in many cases, the concept won't be forgotten).
+I teach music theory as a core concept, reminding students of the theory they have learned during each lesson.
+I have developed a teaching method that demonstrates how theory is directly applied.
+For instance, I teach transposition (how to play in different keys) and practical techniques for finding chords and scales.
+My goal is to transform a music student into an amateur musician after completing my Modern Music Curriculum level 2.
+Understanding how to play chords correctly and applying music theory independently will have lasting effects, even after piano lessons are discontinued.
+In many cases, these concepts will not be forgotten.

-I teach music theory as a concept, and students are reminded of the theory they have learned with each subsequent lesson.
-I have developed a teaching method that explains how a theory is directly applied, such as teaching transposition (how to play in different keys) and teaching practical ways to find a chord or a scale.
-My target is to transform a music student into an amateur musician after they complete as fast as three years of continuous piano training with me.
-Understanding a chord playing correctly and applying music theory independently will last for a long time, even after the piano lesson is discontinued (in many cases, the concept won't be forgotten).
+I teach music theory as a core concept, reminding students of the theory they have learned during each lesson.
+I have developed a teaching method that demonstrates how theory is directly applied.
+For instance, I teach transposition (how to play in different keys) and practical techniques for finding chords and scales.
+My goal is to transform a music student into an amateur musician after completing my Modern Music Curriculum level 2.
+Understanding how to play chords correctly and applying music theory independently will have lasting effects, even after piano lessons are discontinued.
+In many cases, these concepts will not be forgotten.